appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

 You can define a time slot for automatic updates using a `cron` expression in the `--schedule` argument.

 Follow these steps to update the `auto_update` container:
-1. Go to the location where `docker-compose.yml` file is located
+1. Go to the location where the `docker-compose.yml` file is located
 2. Open the ``docker-compose.yml` file
 3. Update the `command` attribute under `auto_update` as shown below: